Gerrymandering in the United States

 "The Gerry-mander" first appeared in this cartoon-map in the Boston Gazette, March 26, 1812.

 Gerrymandering is the practice of setting boundaries of electoral districts to favor specific political interests within legislative bodies, often resulting in districts with convoluted, winding boundaries rather than compact areas.
 The term "gerrymandering" was coined in 1812 after a review of the redistricting maps of Massachusetts set by Governor Elbridge Gerry noted that one of the districts looked like a mythical salamander.

 In the United States, redistricting takes place in each state about every ten years, after the decennial census.
 It defines geographical boundaries, with each district within a state being geographically contiguous and having about the same number of state voters.
 The resulting map affects the elections of the state's members of the United States House of Representatives and the state legislative bodies.
 Redistricting has always been regarded as a political exercise.
-In most states, it is controlled by state legislatures and sometimes the governor (in some states the governor has no veto power over redistricting legislation while in some states the veto override threshold is a simple majority).
-However, in some states, an independent commission is tasked with drawing district boundaries.
+In most states, it is controlled by state legislatures and sometimes the governor.
+In some states the governor has no veto power over redistricting legislation, while in some states the veto override threshold is a simple majority.
+In some states, an independent commission is tasked with drawing district boundaries.

 When one party controls the state's legislative bodies and governor's office, it is in a strong position to gerrymander district boundaries to advantage its side and to disadvantage its political opponents.
 Since 2010, detailed maps and high-speed computing have facilitated gerrymandering by political parties in the redistricting process in order to gain control of the state legislature and congressional representation and potentially to maintain that control over several decades, even against shifting political changes in a state's population.
 The Supreme Court of the United States has often struggled when partisan gerrymandering occurs such as in Vieth v.
 Jubelirer (2004) and Gill v.
 Whitford (2018).